Work Method Statements

 Every organisation needs Work Method Statements (WMS), how many they need depends on the work that they undertake.
 A Work Method Statement or WMS needs to be created for ALL high-risk work that a company does prior to the work commencing and if we don’t have one that you are searching for we can create one specifically to meet your needs.

-A Work Method Statement is a document that identifies health and safety risks and outlines appropriate controls to minimise the identified risks.
-What is necessary to point out is that they are required by law for what can be referred to as “high risk tasks” in the construction industry.
+A Work Method Statement, also known as a Safe Work Method Statement (SWMS) is a document that identifies health and safety risks and outlines appropriate controls to minimise the identified risks.
+They are required by law for what can be referred to as “high risk tasks” in the construction industry, and are recommended for use across all industries.

 However, they are becoming a standard method of demonstrating a work system that is safe, that training has been provided, instruction given and supervision applied.

-The information that must be in a Work Method Statement according to legislation includes:
+The information that must be in a WMS according to legislation includes:

 How to assemble a Work Method Statement

-People that are part of this team need to be relevant to the task that the Work Method Statement is being created for.
+People that are part of this team need to be relevant to the task that the WMS is being created for.
 People such as:

 2. Identify the activities of the task